ostinelli/syn/test/tla/README.md

 # TLA+ Model for Syn Registry

-The TLA+ specification in this directory is based on [Graham Hay's syn_tla](https://github.com/grahamrhay/syn_tla), a formal model of Syn's distributed registry conflict resolution protocol.
+The TLA+ specifications in this directory were authored by [Graham Hay](https://github.com/grahamrhay/syn_tla) as a formal model of Syn's distributed registry conflict resolution protocol.

 ## The Bug